 Ceramic and urethane lining can work for varied mining applications

-S&S Urethane’s products can be customised for the individual needs of different mining plants.
+S&S Urethane’s products can be customized for the individual needs of different mining plants.

 “We work with all the ceramic manufacturers both domestic and abroad,” said Smith.
 “Each has their own qualities & specialities from design for a pre-engineered lining, ISO plates & tubes, to maximizing cost efficiencies for standard sizes.
 Our partners are capable of producing Alumina contents ranging from 87% to 96% as well as exotic blends of ceramics to meet speciality applications.
 With so many different options we custom blend our own wearing compounds to match our customer’s needs.”